 - Chris Bell (January 12, 1951 – December 27, 1978)

-Musician, guitarist, singer and songwriter Chris Bell was the co-founder, along with Alex Chilton, of Big Star, the best god damn band you’ve never heard of.
-Big Star was the quintessential power pop artist, and their music influenced a generation of indie rock artists like R.E.M., The Replacements and Beck. #1 Record – the only Big Star album officially credited to Bell – is a stone-cold classic, with songs like “The Ballad of El Goodo”, “In The Street” and “Thirteen” (my personal favorite).
-Bell left the band in 1972, and attempted a solo career without much success.
-Plagued by depression, and battling drug and alcohol addiction, Bell was only able to record some demos and a single prior to his death (a posthumous collection was released in 1992 as I Am the Cosmos).
+Musician, guitarist, singer, and songwriter Chris Bell was the co-founder (with Alex Chilton) of Big Star, the best god-damn band you’ve never heard of.
+Big Star was the quintessential power pop artist, and their music influenced a generation of indie rock artists like R.E.M., The Replacements, Matthew Sweet, and Beck. #1 Record – the only Big Star album officially credited to Bell – is a stone-cold classic, with songs like “The Ballad of El Goodo”, “In The Street” and “Thirteen” (my personal favorite).
+Bell left the band in 1972 and attempted a solo career without much success.
+Plagued by depression, and battling drug and alcohol addiction, Bell was only able to record some demos and one single prior to his death (a posthumous collection was released in 1992 as I Am the Cosmos).
 On December 27, 1978, Bell was on his way home from a rehearsal and lost control of his Triumph TR7; the car hit a pole, the pole fell and Bell was killed instantly.

 - Jean-Michel Basquiat (December 22, 1960 – August 12, 1988)